Night Vision in the 2025 Escalade IQ. Credit: Cadillac.

 1. Check your headlights.

-Obviously, there’s less light available for you at night, so one critically important step you’ll want to take is checking your headlights.
+With less light available for you at night, it's critical to check your headlights.

 • Make sure both of them work.
 If not, replace both of them to avoid having one light stronger or weaker than the other.
 Check their housings and lenses too.
 Make sure they’re clean, clear, and aimed correctly.